Eggs benny economics: What does it really cost for a cafe to serve you each day?

 “A coffee is priced at $4.50.
 Let’s say it takes roughly 10 minutes for the barista to take the order, pull a shot of espresso, steam and pour the milk, allowing for any special requests from the customer, all the while entertaining them with company and conversation.
 If you are paying weekend rates, those 10 minutes of wages are costing you $5.68, higher than the cost of the coffee itself.
 And that’s before you take into account rent and operational overheads,” says Darren.

-Penalty rates means higher prices
+Penalty rates mean higher prices

 Penalty rates were first introduced when the average hospitality wage was around $8-$10 per hour.
 Today, minimum wages sit at about $26 an hour.
-And while he agrees with allowances for late nights, Phillip says weekend penalty rates are no longer needed.
+And while he agrees with allowances for late nights, Phillip says week end penalty rates are no longer needed.

-“It’s another example of good intentions, but poor execution.
+“It’s another example of good intentions but poor execution.
 The system hasn’t evolved and penalty rates need reform.”

 But Phillip says this is not about lowering wages.